khueue/ducc/report/ass3/report_ass3.md

 ### Multi-Step Compilation

-The analyzer (and all the successive steps) has been implemented to read from standard input and output to standard output.
+The analyzer (as all previous steps) has been implemented to read from standard input and output to standard output.
 As such it's possible to, for example, pipe the result from the lexer to the parser, and from the parser to the analyzer:

     cat suite/quiet/semantic/s01.c | lexer | parser | analyzer

-If the source file is semantically correct, the analyzer will output output the abstract syntax tree to standard output.
+If the source file is semantically correct, the analyzer will simply echo the abstract syntax tree, as given by the parser, to standard output.
-If the source file contains at least one semantic error, the analyzer will output the first error to standard output.
+If the source file contains at least one semantic error, the analyzer will output the first error to standard output and stop evaluation.

 ### Single-Step Compilation